Golf in the Time of Coronavirus: Florida Man Strikes Again

 And what were these scofflaws doing wrong?
 Were they violating the six-foot social distancing rules?
 Had they failed to sneeze into their elbows?
 Or, heaven forfend, neglected to wear bandannas?

-Or was it that they had the bad taste to be flitting about the links during the greatest health and financial crisis in the 21st century while millions more were trapped in their homes, unemployed, worried about paying their bills and feeding their families, wondering where the next roll of toilet paper would come from?
+Or was it that they had the questionable taste to be flitting about the links during the greatest health and financial crisis in the 21st century while millions more were trapped in their homes, unemployed, worried about paying their bills and feeding their families, wondering where the next roll of toilet paper would come from?

-What kind of monster would play golf in the middle of all that?
+Who would play golf in the middle of all that?
 Even Donald Trump has stopped flying down to Mar-a-Lago.
 Of course, he’s fired all his staff there, so that could have something to do with it.

 But, no, that wasn’t it.
 This is Florida.
 Golf has been determined to be an essential business.
 It must go on.
 It’s critical.
 You know, like professional wrestling, which also has been ruled exempt from the lockdown.